 How does crosstalk induce noise in a system?

 Crosstalk is categorized into common impedance coupling and electromagnetic field coupling.
-The easy-to-analyze common impedance coupling happens when multiple signals share a common return path.
+The common impedance coupling occurs when multiple signals share a common return path.
 Electromagnetic field coupling is further categorized into capacitive and inductive coupling, which are the most concerning factors.

 Traditional analysis of crosstalk with a pen and paper is not only troublesome but also a time-consuming process.
 What we can do is estimate the coupling considering the circuit elements.
-The coupling due to fringe electric fields is approximated by a capacitor (mutual capacitance) and fringe magnetic field caused coupling is assessed by an inductor (mutual inductance).
+The coupling due to fringe electric fields is approximated by a capacitor (mutual capacitance) and fringe magnetic field-caused coupling is assessed by an inductor (mutual inductance).

 Capacitive coupling due to change in electric field